-As of June 30, 2020, we have an accumulated deficit of \$268.9 million as well as a history of negative cash flows from operating activities.
+As of March 31, 2020, we have an accumulated deficit of \$252.7 million as well as a history of negative cash flows from operating activities.
 We anticipate that we will continue to incur losses for the foreseeable future as we continue our clinical trials.
 Further, we expect that we will need additional capital to continue to fund our operations.
-As of June 30, 2020, our liquidity sources included cash and cash equivalents of \$6.4 million and \$3.0 million of remaining funds available under the letter agreement entered into with MacAndrews and Forbes Group LLC ("MacAndrews") in December 2019.
-Further, we have remaining availability of \$5.4 million under our Controlled Equity OfferingSM Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co. ("Cantor Fitzgerald") pursuant to which the Company may offer and sell, from time to time shares of the Company's Class A Common Stock (the "ATM Offering").
+As of March 31, 2020, our liquidity sources included cash and cash equivalents of \$0.4 million and \$4.0 million of remaining funds available under the letter agreement entered into with MacAndrews and Forbes Group LLC ("MacAndrews") in December 2019.
+Note however, that we entered into a Second Amendment to the Loan Agreement on April 1, 2020 which temporarily eliminated the minimum cash balance requirement until July 1, 2020 thereby enabling the use of an additional \$2.5 million of funds in the short-term.
+See the "Debt Transaction" section below for further details of the effect of this amendment.
+Further, on April 24, 2020, we entered into a Controlled Equity OfferingSM Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co. ("Cantor Fitzgerald") pursuant to which the Company may offer and sell, from time to time shares of the Company's Class A Common Stock having an aggregate value of up to \$13.0 million (the "ATM Offering").
 See the "ATM Offering" section below for further details.
-Note that the Third Amendment to the Loan Agreement eliminated the requirement to maintain a minimum cash balance under the Loan Agreement.
-Based on our current operating plan, we believe that our current cash and cash equivalents, remaining funds available under the Letter Agreements, and availability under the ATM Offering, if fully utilized, will allow us to meet our liquidity requirements through September 2020.
+Based on our current operating plan, we believe that our current cash and cash equivalents, remaining funds available under the Letter Agreements, and availability under the ATM Offering, if utilized, will allow us to meet our liquidity requirements into September 2020.
 Consequentially, there is substantial doubt about our ability to continue as a going concern.
-In addition to available cash and cash equivalents and available funds discussed above, we are seeking possible additional partnering opportunities for our GKA, GLP-1r and other drug candidates which we believe may provide additional cash for use in our operations and the continuation of the clinical trials for our drug candidates.
+In addition to available cash and cash equivalents and available funds discussed above, we are seeking possible additional partnering opportunities for our GKA, GLP-1r and other drug candidates which we believe may provide additional cash for use in our operations and the continuation of the clinical trials for our